StanislavKozel/Portfolio-1/README.md

  - Contact the store with any enquiries.
  - Find directions and opening hours so I can plan a visit in person.
 ### Returming User
- - Open the website on any device.
+ - Open the website on any device and any browser.
- - Access the website in any browser.
+ - Contact the store with any enquiries.
  - Receive promotional codes and offers.
- - Contact the store with any enquiries.
  - I would like to find the store on social media.
  - Find directions and opening hours so I can plan a visit in person.
 ### Site owner